Joseph Brant: After the war

 Brant bought about 3500 acre from the Mississauga Indians at the head of Burlington Bay.
 Upper Canada's Lieutenant Governor, John Graves Simcoe, would not allow such a sale between Indians, so he bought this tract of land from the Mississauga and gave it to Brant.
 Around 1802, Brant moved there and built a mansion that was intended to be a half-scale version of Johnson Hall.
 He had a prosperous farm in the colonial style with 100 acre of crops.

 Death

 Joseph Brant died in his house at the head of Lake Ontario (site of what would become the city of Burlington, Ontario) on November 24, 1807, at age 64 after a short illness.
 His last words, spoken to his adopted nephew John Norton, reflect his lifelong commitment to his people: "Have pity on the poor Indians.
 If you have any influence with the great, endeavor to use it for their good."

-In 1850, his remains were carried 34 mi in relays on the shoulders of young men of Grand River to a tomb at Her Majesty's Chapel of the Mohawks in Brantford.
+In 1850, his remains were carried 34 mi in relays on the shoulders of young men of Grand River to a tomb at His Majesty's Chapel of the Mohawks in Brantford.